 This Y2K doomsday conspiracy made me look at life differently.
 I was becoming disgruntled in general during this period, losing a level of control and things were moving at too fast of a rate.
 Dependence on technology for better or for worse was high.
 I secretly was wishing for a wake-up call for society, an interruption of technology.
 Perhaps going cold turkey without it temporarily would slow down our dependence on technology.
 Maybe traditional values in relationship tending could be re-established.
 Remembering the Y2K saga of a technological infrastructure collapse probably reads foolish today, and obviously, it was a false alarm.
 There wasn’t a digital shut down, the computers took the new year numerical date of 00 for 2000.
 Y2K, the engraved Mayan calendar stone, and the mysterious seer Nostradamus prophecies did not come to pass.
 Jesus said, “You will hear of wars and rumors of wars, but see to it that you are not alarmed.
 Such things must happen, but the end is still to come.”
 (Matt.
 24:6).

 In the mid-1980s, the idea intrigued me during the rise of the use of the Internet and personal computers whether a person could live and run their household and life from their computers without ever leaving home was fodder for articles.
-One writer took the took the theory and lived it out their life (in Nellie Bly style) of not leaving their home for a month, completely relying on technology (before the advent of the mobile phone) for all their day to day needs.
-It was accomplished minus the time efficient methods we have today (faster delivery, more variety, to do the same.
+One writer took the took the theory and lived it out their life (think Nellie Bly [1864-1922] style) reporting from experience of not leaving their home for a month, completely relying on technology (this is before the advent of the mobile phone) for all their day to day needs.
+It was accomplished minus the time efficient methods we have today.
 Also during this period, there was another advertisement showing a person working on a laptop in a beach setting, presumably while on vacation.
-It was a foreshadowing that turned into actualization for too many of us.
+It was a foreshadowing that turned into too real of an actualization for man to never unplug.
 Be careful what you wish for.

-The paradox is, I am now guilty of actualizing through technology as much as I can from a home office to run my life and do my profession.
-My phone prompts notify me about my employment gigs.
+The paradox is, I am now guilty of actualizing my goals through technology as much as I can from a home office for my life and in my profession.
+My phone prompts notify me about employment gigs.
 My favorite commute is to the office in my house.
 Ironically, I realized that my new “intrigue” now is to learn how to unplug from technology.

 The advent of the Internet and social media outlets are barely twenty years old at this writing.
 It is still new enough that the verdict isn’t out on the pros and cons of it.
 The jury, still out, reviews whether being digital connected leads to social isolation or do the lonely seek solace in social media?
 One thing for sure social media is here to stay.
 My children grew up with it; my g-kids were born into it.